 I just put more effort into these things than I did at 25.

 But beating the “25-year-old” version of myself isn’t hard, and it’s not enough.
 I want to beat OTHER 25-year-olds, now.

-When I walk into a gym, I want to outwork EVERYONE there.
+When I walk into a gym like Planet Fitness, I want to outwork EVERYONE there.
 I want to out-sweat them.
 I want to out-lift them.
 I want to put the stupid age-restriction mentality in its grave.
 I think about it EVERY TIME I walk in the doors.
 I can’t help it.
 I have a chip on my shoulder.

 You won’t find me sitting at a machine for 10 minutes playing around on my phone.
 You won’t see me staring around looking for eye candy (unless my wife is there).
 You won’t find me in front of a mirror flexing.

 You’ll find me putting my effort where my mouth is, so to speak.